Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Preliminaries

-2. The structure $\mathbb{A}$ is strongly constructivizable.
+\item The structure $\mathbb{A}$ is strongly constructivizable.

-3. The structure $\mathbb{R}_c$ is not constructivizable, but there is a partial numbering $\rho$ of $\mathbb{R}_c$ such that the field operations are $\rho$-computable and the relation $<$ is $\rho$-computably enumerable. \end{Example}
+\item The structure $\mathbb{R}_c$ is not constructivizable, but there is a partial numbering $\rho$ of $\mathbb{R}_c$ such that the field operations are $\rho$-computable and the relation $<$ is $\rho$-computably enumerable. \end{enumerate} \end{exa}

-For this paper, Example 1.2 is of a special interest.
-We also need some extensions of this assertion which are easy consequences of some known facts about computable fields (and even of the classical algebraic facts in \cite{wa67}).
+For this paper, Example~\ref{exconstr}~(2) is of a special interest.
+We also need some extensions of this assertion which may be deduced from some known facts about computable fields (and from classical algebraic facts in \cite{wa67}).